matthieugomez/LeastSquaresOptim.jl/README.md

 ## Choice of Optimizer / Least Square Solver
 - You can specify two least squares optimizers, `Dogleg()` and `LevenbergMarquardt()`
-- You can specify three least squares solvers to be used within the optimizer
+- You can specify three least squares solvers (used within the optimizer)
 	- `LeastSquaresOptim.QR()` or  `LeastSquaresOptim.Cholesky()` for dense jacobians
 	- `LeastSquaresOptim.LSMR()`.
 A conjugate gradient method ([LSMR]([http://web.stanford.edu/group/SOL/software/lsmr/) with diagonal preconditioner).
-Beyond `Matrix` and `SparseMatrixCSC`, the jacobian can be type that defines the following interface:
+Beyond `Matrix` and `SparseMatrixCSC`, the jacobian can be any type that defines the following interface:

 		- `mul!(y, A, x, α::Number, β::Number)` updates y to αAx + βy
 		- `mul!(x, A', y, α::Number, β::Number)` updates x to αA'y + βx